Junior College Articulation Agreements for Transfer Students

 Study Away Programs

 Allegheny recognizes the enormous value of off-campus study and is proud to offer a variety of programs and services to its students in order to facilitate participation in such opportunities.
 Allegheny students have studied in almost every corner of the world through programs that lasted only two weeks to programs that lasted almost a year.
-Detailed information regarding all off-campus study programs is available from the International Education Office in the Allegheny Gateway.
+Detailed information regarding all off-campus study programs is available from the Maytum Center for Student Success.

-The term “Allegheny-sponsored program” indicates that Allegheny participants in these programs are charged Allegheny rates for program costs, and Allegheny financial aid, with the exception of work-study, can be applied to program costs.
-The program fee always includes Allegheny tuition; if the program fee includes room and board, students will be charged Allegheny room and board rates (the room charge is the double room rate, and the meal plan charge is for the Complete Plan).
-Depending on the program, students may pay room and board charges directly to the host institution.
+“Allegheny-sponsored program” indicates that Allegheny participants in these programs are charged Allegheny rates for program costs, and Allegheny financial aid, with the exception of work-study, can be applied to program costs.
+The program fee always includes Allegheny tuition.
+Depending on the program, the program fee will either include room and board, in which case students will be charged the assigned Allegheny room and board rates.
+If the program fee does not include room and board, students will pay room and board charges directly to the host institution.

 Al Akhawayn is Morocco’s first English-language international university based on the American model.
 The spacious modern campus is located in an immense natural forest above Ifrane, in the heart of Morocco’s beautiful Middle Atlas mountains.
 Students select from a wide variety of courses taught in English as well as courses in the Arabic language.